smrgeoinfo/vocabularytest/docs/earthenv_material_extension_rock_sediment.md

-vocabulary root object must have a skos:prefLabel
+rksd:rocksedimentvocabulary object must have a skos:prefLabel